Call Mon-Sun:

 What Is Sertraline?

-Sertraline, commonly referred to by its name-brand label, Zoloft, is an antidepressant drug used to treat various mental health concerns ranging from obsessive-compulsive disorder (OCD) to general depression and anxiety-related disorders.
+Sertraline, commonly referred to by its brand name, Zoloft, is an antidepressant medication used to treat various mental health concerns ranging from obsessive-compulsive disorder (OCD) to general depression and anxiety-related disorders.
 It is sometimes prescribed intermittently for PMDD symptoms.
-Just like any selective serotonin reuptake inhibitors, (SSRIs), treatment regimens that involve Zoloft require daily doses of the drug.
+Just like any selective serotonin reuptake inhibitors (SSRIs), treatment regimens that involve Zoloft require daily doses of the drug.
 Most users take the medication once in the morning or once in the evening.
-The mechanism of how this medication works is not fully understood but is thought to coax the CNS to accumulate or suspend serotonin over time.
+The mechanism of how SSRI antidepressants work is not fully understood but they are thought to coax the CNS to accumulate or suspend serotonin over time.

 How Does Sertraline Work?

-Unfortunately, many mental health practitioners look to these remedies as a default treatment plan for mental illness.
+Unfortunately, many mental health practitioners look to these remedies as a default treatment plan for mood disorders.
 In fact, no single prescription medication is a perfect fit for every person, and oftentimes, medications that work for one individual can have a negative impact on another.
-Gambling with potential negative side effects, especially with medication that can permanently alter your brain chemistry, can be very dangerous and researchers agree long-term use will often cause more harm than good.2,16
+Gambling with potential negative side effects, especially with medication that can significantly disrupt brain chemistry, can be very dangerous and researchers agree long-term use will often cause more harm than good.2,16

 Pros vs. Cons of Long-Term Antidepressant Use